daanbreur/blog/content/post/htb-Photobomb.md

 Lets get hacking!

 ## Port scan
-We already know the ip-address of this machine for the hackthebox network.
+We already know the ip-address of this machine on the hackthebox network.
 Which is `10.10.11.182` First we need to check what ports are open on the machine.

 > In computer networking, a port or port number is a number assigned to uniquely identify a connection endpoint and to direct data to a specific service.
 >
 > https://en.wikipedia.org/wiki/Port_(computer_networking)